 SET YOURSELF A GOOD NIGHT’S SLEEP

 Even though sleeping all the way through the night without interruption may be hard for you, it’s a good idea to give yourself a fighting chance.
-Take a warm bath before bed, read a book or listen to a relaxing podcast and, if necessary, put on some bedwetting pants, for peace of mind.
+Take a warm bath before bed, read a book or listen to a relaxing podcast and, if necessary, put on some bedwetting pants or a bed mat, for peace of mind.